abetusk/scratch/experiments/mystic-symbolic/README.md

 ---

-* package `sibyl.js` so that it can be used as a library
-  - make sure it can generate the creature and background, potentially separately if necessary
-  - make sure we can manipulate the resulting SVG for formatting purposes
-  - figure out a way to separate the minor arcana suits from the creature as a layer on it's own
-* add `pixi.js` and replace the `ui_card` in the `divine.html` with canvases
-* investigate/implement converting SVG (from `sibyl.js`) to PNG in browser
-  - needs 3-4 layers
-    + background
-    + foreground creature
-    + text/numeral
-    + optional suit
-  - convert each layer to PNG
-  - animate each with pixi on each respective canvas
-  - create PNG for each card to view in deck
 * add export feature that will package up PNGs and SVGs to download
 * print custom deck
 * write blog post about custom printing